-It’s that time of year again, it may only be November but already I have heard the Christmas Carols in the shops, eaten my first box of Matchmakers and a Chocolate Orange (why I buy these in advance is beyond me) and have had Christmas lists versions 1, 2 and 3 pressed under my nose.
+It’s that time of year again, it may only be the beginning of December but already I have heard the Christmas Carols in the shops, eaten my first box of Matchmakers and a Chocolate Orange (why I buy these in advance is beyond me) and have had Christmas lists versions 1, 2 and 3 pressed under my nose.

 I am not a lastminute.com kinda girl, I don’t like crowds.
 I also don’t like panic buying toiletry sets from M and S which sit in someones cupboard for the rest of the year and eventually get regifted or donated to the local raffle or tombola.
 I tend to approach Christmas in advance and consider things before overwhelm and sweeping the shelves like a frenzied person sets in.